MerginMaps/docs/src/layer/settingup_forms.md

 ![checkbox](./qgis_forms_checkbox.png)

-In <MobileAppName />, the status of the checkbox field can be easilly toggled on/off.
+In <MobileAppName />, the status of the checkbox field can be easily toggled on/off.

 ![checkbox](./input_forms_checkbox.png)